-We found very low consensus across the 11 compared maps when predicting cropland---all maps unanimously agree on a cropland prediction in fewer than 0.5\% of pixels in each of the 8 countries studied, which is much smaller than the estimated percentage of land used for agriculture in each country.\cite{faostat} There is a large disparity in the magnitude of the performance metrics between countries for all maps, with average F1 scores across all maps ranging from as low as $0.20 \pm 0.08$ for Mali to $0.71 \pm 0.01$ for Tanzania; the average F1 score is less than 0.6 for six out of eight countries.
+We found very low consensus across the 11 compared maps when predicting cropland---all maps unanimously agree on a cropland prediction in fewer than 0.5\% of pixels in each of the 8 countries studied, which is much smaller than the estimated percentage of land used for agriculture in each country.\cite{faostat} There is a large disparity in the magnitude of the performance metrics between countries for all maps, with average F1 scores across all maps ranging from as low as $0.21 \pm 0.22$ for Mali to $0.71 \pm 0.16$ for Rwanda; the average F1 score is less than 0.7 for seven out of eight countries.
 We show that a majority vote ensemble that combines the predictions of all of the maps performs better than most, but not all, individual maps.
-We show that performance is overall weakly correlated with spatial resolution and temporal mismatch for maps with resolution $\leq 100$ m/px and maps within 5 years of the reference data year.
-We hope this analysis will help users determine the most suitable map for their needs and encourage future work to focus on resolving inconsistencies between maps and improving accuracy in poorly-classified regions.
+We show that performance is overall weakly correlated with spatial resolution and temporal mismatch, especially for maps with resolution $\leq 100$ m/px or within 5 years of the reference data year.
+We hope this analysis will help users determine the most suitable map for their needs and encourage future work to focus on resolving inconsistencies between maps and improving accuracy in poorly classified regions.